 This is never a problem in medical malpractice cases, because it is well understood that medical malpractice claims are predicated on expert testimony, to even bring forth a claim in the first place.
 But lawyers — both Plaintiffs’ lawyers and defense attorneys — typically wait too long.

-One of the great benefits of being a Plaintiff — we say it all the time in my office — is the ability to load the guy before firing it.
+One of the significant benefits of being a Plaintiff — we say it all the time in my office — is the ability to load the guy before firing it.
 Don’t fall into the trap of overlooking the beneficial impact.
-Early involvement of an expert can help build your case for damages and help your secure the most favorable settlement possible.
+Early involvement of an expert can help build your case for damages and help you secure the most favorable settlement possible.
 Lock in what you expect your medical experts to testify to before filing suit.
-It may be that you can glean some of this information from the doctor’s treatment notes.
-It is most likely that you can’t get everything you need though, because doctor’s treatment notes are made for a very different purpose than which they are used for in the context of settling a potential litigation claim.
-You need to know if a low offer is rejected, because the medical witness will give testimony that is likely support a claim for higher damages at trial.
-On the flip side, you also need to know if you should take that low offer, because the client’s doctor is going to say the bulk of his problems are from a prior injury or a degenerative condition.
-The point is, if you will need an expert to try the case, you probably need to locate and involve the same expert on the front end to properly settle the case.
+Maybe you can glean some of this information from the doctor’s treatment notes.
+It is most likely that you can’t get everything you need though, because doctor’s treatment notes are made for a very different purpose than which they are used for in settling a potential litigation claim.
+You need to know if a low offer is rejected, because the medical witness will give testimony that likely supports a claim for higher damages at trial.
+On the flip side, you also need to know if you should take that low offer because the client’s doctor will say the bulk of his problems are from a prior injury or a degenerative condition.
+The point is, if you will need an expert to try the case, you probably need to locate and involve the same expert on the front end to properly settle.

 When You Don’t Need an Expert

-Don’t get an expert if the size of the case does not warrant an expert.
+Don’t get an expert if the case’s size does not warrant an expert.
 If you have a $50,000 case, you cannot spend $10,000 on an expert.
-I’ve seen cases where the Plaintiffs’ attorney hired an expert where it made sense in theory to get the expert, the size of the case clearly did not warrant the expense.
+I’ve seen cases where the Plaintiffs’ attorney hired an expert where it theoretically made sense to get the expert, but the case’s size clearly did not warrant the expense.

 The same logic holds true for when to contact an expert.
-If you think an expert report is going to be a game changer for settlement, by all means, use the expert and his or her opinion to bolster your demand package.
-But even in mid-sized cases, I’m hesitant to do this, just because you don’t want to spend that money and settle the case with an opinion that had no meaningful impact on the settlement offer.
+If you think an expert report will be a game-changer for settlement, by all means, use the expert and his or her opinion to bolster your demand package.
+But even in mid-sized cases, I’m hesitant to do this, just because you don’t want to spend that money and settle with an opinion that had no meaningful impact on the settlement offer.